tianocore-docs/edk2-CCodingStandardsSpecification/6_documenting_software/65_types_of_comments.md

   VOID
   )
 {

+  // A blank line above the comment block (6.5.2.2).
   // Only process data if mTest is TRUE.
-  // This comment block applies to the entire if/else statement. if (mTest) {
+  // This comment block applies to the entire if/else statement.
+  // A blank line below for the multiple code blocks (6.5.2.3).

+  if (mTest) {

+    // A blank line above the comment block (6.5.2.2).
     // This is an example comment to explain why this behavior
     // is appropriate if mTest is true.
     // This comment block only applies when mTest is true.

-    ThisIsTheCode ();
+    // No blank line implies that the comment is for the next few lines of code.
+(6.5.2.3) ThisIsTheCode ();
   } else {

     // Explain what we do if (mTest) is false.
     // This comment block only applies when mTest is false.
+    // Can be optionally followed by a blank line (6.5.2.3).

     ThisIsMoreCode ();
   }